bootdotdev/blog/content/stories/a-guide-to-all-the-types-of-functions-in-python.md

 """
 ```

-## Conclusion

 Python offers a wide range of functions and techniques for creating functions.
 Knowing the different types of functions helps you write better code, and also understand other programmers' code.